RNNLogic: Learning Logic Rules for Reasoning on Knowledge Graphs: Model

 \subsection{Optimization}

 Next, we introduce how we optimize the reasoning predictor and rule generator to maximize the objective in Eq.~(\ref{eq:obj}).
-At each training iteration, we first update the reasoning predictor $p_w$ according to a few rules generated by the generator, and then update the rule generator $p_\theta$ with an EM algorithm.
-In the E-step, a set of high-quality rules are identified from all the generated rules via posterior inference, with prior from the rule generator and likelihood from the reasoning predictor.
-In the M-step, the rule generator is updated to be consistent with the high-quality rules selected in the E-step.
+At each training iteration, we first update the reasoning predictor $p_w$ according to some rules generated by the generator, and then update the rule generator $p_\theta$ with an EM algorithm.
+In the E-step, a set of high-quality rules are identified from all generated rules via posterior inference, with the rule generator as the prior and the reasoning predictor as the likelihood.
+In the M-step, the rule generator is then updated to be consistent with the high-quality rules selected in the E-step.

 Formally, at each training iteration, we start with maximizing the objective $\mathcal{O}(\theta, w)$ in Eq.~(\ref{eq:obj}) with respect to the reasoning predictor $p_w$.
 To do that, we notice that there is an expectation operation with respect to $p_\theta(\var{z}| \var{q})$ for each training instance $(\mathcal{G}, \var{q}, \var{a})$.
 By drawing a sample $\hat{\var{z}} \sim p_\theta(\var{z}| \var{q})$ for query $\var{q}$, we can approximate the objective function of $w$ at each training instance $(\mathcal{G}, \var{q}, \var{a})$ as below: